Generating Self-Signed Certificates With Existing Keys

 • CA Issuer: Specify the URI for the issuing CA’s certificate.

-5. To remove an extension, click the trash bin icon Trash bin icon.
+5. To remove an extension, click the trash bin icon Trash Bin Icon.

 13. To add custom extensions to your certificate, click the Add Custom Extension button in the Other x509 v3 Extensions (Advanced) field.